Risen (2016 film)

 Risen is a 2016 biblical drama film directed by Kevin Reynolds and written by Reynolds and Paul Aiello.
 An American-Spanish co-production, the film stars Joseph Fiennes, Tom Felton, Peter Firth, and Cliff Curtis, and details a Roman soldier's search for Jesus's body following his resurrection.
-Columbia Pictures released the film to theaters in the United States on February 19, 2016.
+Sony Pictures Releasing through its Columbia Pictures label released the film to theaters in the United States on February 19, 2016.
 It received mixed reviews and grossed $46 million worldwide.